 - Naomi Osaka

-Why it works
+Why this strategy works

-- athletes already inspire millions
+- Athletes already inspire millions

 - Nike attaches product stories to human stories

-- long-term contracts build credibility
+- Long-term partnerships build credibility

-- limited releases create hype
+- Limited product releases create hype

 | Brand | Athlete Influence | Global Storytelling Strength |